 Thank you for selecting New Mexico Heart Institute for your cardiology care.
+To schedule an appointment please read below.

 Patients are seen by appointment Monday through Friday.
 Appointment times may vary depending on the location, the purpose of your visit and the availability of physicians..
 Please schedule your appointment as far in advance as possible.
 If you have to cancel an appointment, please call your doctor’s office as soon as possible.